Fort Worth Assault Crimes Attorney

 • Third Degree Felony: Child abandonment, discharging a firearm, terroristic threats, harassment of public servants, repeated domestic violence or domestic assault involving choking, and assault against a police officer.
 Penalty: Anywhere from two to 10 years in state prison, as well as up to $10,000 in fines.

-The Other Party Provided Consent
+The Other Party Consented

 Consent is the act of agreeing to do something.
 When you give someone consent to use or take something, for example, your car or your body, they have permission, and it’s not considered assault.
-Say a man wants to spar with another man, and they engage in a boxing match.
-If one of them faces an injury consequently, that does not constitute assault because both parties provided consent.

-Alternatively, if you say “no” when someone tries to take something from you, like your car keys off the table, that person may become physically aggressive with you to get what they want.
-A jury would consider this example assault because they are taking what belongs to you and injuring you in the process without permission.
-It’s the same thing if someone touches your body sexually when it has been made abundantly clear that this is not wanted.
-Both examples are times where there is no consent, and therefore they qualify as assault.
+Alternatively, if you say “no” when someone tries to take something from you, like your car keys off the table, that person may become physically aggressive to get what they want.
+A jury would consider this assault because they are taking what belongs to you and injuring you in the process without permission.

 You Were Acting in Self-Defense

 As you can tell, several factors make self-defense claims unique.
-Therefore, you should always use legal assistance from an experienced Fort Worth assault defense attorney, even in cases of self-defense.
+Therefore, you should always seek legal assistance from an experienced Fort Worth assault defense attorney, even in cases of self-defense.
 Otherwise, you might end up serving time for a crime that someone else committed against you.

 You Were Defending Someone Else

-Sometimes, individuals become involved in an assault while trying to protect someone during an assault.
+Sometimes, individuals become involved in an assault while trying to protect someone else during an assault.
 Whether this is considered the legal defense of others or justifiable depends on the circumstances of your case.

 Take an example where a friend asks you to go into a dark alley with him to meet his drug dealer to purchase some weed.
 While in this secluded location, the dealer demands more money from your friend and pulls out a knife when your friend refuses to pay up.